Its a very hot summer and many of us are suffering from symptoms of dehydration.

-From infants to the elderly, the symptoms of tiredness and fatigue may seem unrelated to insomnia, irregular heart beats, headaches and cramp and muscle pain.
-These are just a few of the symptoms that may occur and with the naturopathic approach to health, we ask questions so that we understand the bigger picture attached to health problems.
-Below you will find a variety of support tips and remedies if you and your loved ones feel listless from this heat and experience cramps and headaches.
-This is usually due to 2 reasons – dehydration and electrolyte imbalance from lots of sweating.
+From infants to the elderly, symptoms of dehydation can include tiredness and fatigue and may seem unrelated to insomnia, irregular heart beats, headaches, cramp and muscle pain.
+These are just a few of the symptoms that may occur.
+Using the naturopathic approach to health, we ask questions so that we understand the bigger picture attached to your health problems.

 Dehydration is the term used when there is a harmful reduction of water in the body.
 As our bodies are made of about 60% water, and all of our billions of cells need water to function properly, dehydration is always something to avoid for general health at the very least.
 We are all vulnerable and those with chronic health conditions even more so.
 According to H.H.
 Mitchell, Journal of Biological Chemistry 158, the brain and heart are composed of 73% water! so if you want to think straight – drink water Some symptoms of dehydration are: